robbj-git/Distributed_Rendezvous/README.md

 **Minimum required work to get results:**

 Make sure roscore is already running, and run "scripts/main_UAV.py" and "scripts/main_USV.py" in separate terminal windows on the same machine.
 After the scripts have terminated, run "scripts/data_analysis.py Experiment_1" to get a plot of the two vehicles moving, as seen from above.
-If you have performed more than one experiment, you need to go into the folder "robbj_experiment_results" in your home directory as put the name of the most recent folder there instead of "Experiment_1".
+If you have performed more than one experiment, you need to go into the folder "robbj_experiment_results" in your home directory as put the name of the most recent folder instead of "Experiment_1".

 **More detailed experiment procedure:**